-- (B) Sites of INH binding to WT KatGINH.
+(B) Sites of INH binding to WT KatG^{INH}.
 Protomer A is shown in purple and protomer B in light purple.
 Extra density identified is shown as a gray mesh.
-The three areas of extra density are circled and colored red for site 1, blue for site 2, and orange for site 3. - (C) Extra density for site 1 in protomer B near the heme corresponding to an identified hotspot (contour 14 cutoff, see the STAR methods).
+The three areas of extra density are circled and colored red for site 1, blue for site 2, and orange for site 3.

+(C) Extra density for site 1 in protomer B near the heme corresponding to an identified hotspot (contour 14 cutoff, see the STAR methods).
 The hot spots are shown in yellow (hydrophobic), blue (hydrogen donor), and red (hydrogen acceptor), and the extra density for INH as a gray mesh.
-The heme is indicated by a green dashed circle and the binding site of INH as a red dashed circle. - (D) Heme b nomenclature with sites 1 and 2 shown with arrows and labeled. - (E) Extra density for site 2 in protomer B identified near the heme propionate groups .
-Site 2 is indicated with a blue dashed circle. - (F) Enlarged site 3 hotspot (cutoff contour 14), with the hotspot shown in yellow (hydrophobic), blue (hydrogen donor), and red (hydrogen acceptor), and extra density from INH binding shown as a gray mesh with site 3 indicated with an orange dashed circle.
+The heme is indicated by a green dashed circle and the binding site of INH as a red dashed circle.

+(D) Heme b nomenclature with sites 1 and 2 shown with arrows and labeled.

+(E) Extra density for site 2 in protomer B identified near the heme propionate groups .
+Site 2 is indicated with a blue dashed circle.

+(F) Enlarged site 3 hotspot (cutoff contour 14), with the hotspot shown in yellow (hydrophobic), blue (hydrogen donor), and red (hydrogen acceptor), and extra density from INH binding shown as a gray mesh with site 3 indicated with an orange dashed circle.

-$(R_z = A{407}/A{280})$ of 0.53-0.69 (Wengenack et al., 2000; Yu et al., 2003; Ghiladi et al., 2005) consistent with the protein being fully loaded with heme (Figure 6A).
+(R_z = A407/A280) of 0.53-0.69 (Wengenack et al., 2000; Yu et al., 2003; Ghiladi et al., 2005) consistent with the protein being fully loaded with heme (Figure 6A).
 Our cryo-EM structure of KatG^{INH} is in agreement with this observation, as a heme is clearly defined within both protomers (it is important to note that 2-fold symmetry averaging is not imposed on this map) (Figure 2).
 Interestingly, despite the same growth conditions as the WT KatG, using the heme supplements, aminolevulinic acid and hemin chloride, the two KatG variants, W107R and T275P, gave R_z values of 0.2-0.3 and 0.003-0.007, respectively, indicating a lower heme occupancy (Figure 6A; Table S1).
-Using the pyridine hemochromogen assay, the percentage of b-type heme within the three purified
+Using the pyridine hemochromogen assay, the percentage of b-type heme within the three purified proteins was on the order of WT (98%) > W107R (31%) > T275P (3.5%).
+The Soret peak and charge transfer bands of the W107R variant are essentially identical to those of the WT enzyme, suggesting that despite the lower heme content the electronic structure of the heme is not perturbed.
+This is in agreement with our W107R cryo-EM structure, which shows only one heme bound, but in an arrangement identical to that in the WT KatG.

-Figure 5.
-Cryo-EM structures of WT^{INH}, W107R, and T275P KatG proteins from M. tuberculosis The cryo-EM maps of WTINH, W107R, and T275P as purified KatG proteins with the density shown in gray, the protomer A main chain in yellow, and the protomer B main chain in cyan.
+The cryo-EM maps of WT^{INH}, W107R, and T275P as purified KatG proteins with the density shown in gray, the protomer A main chain in yellow, and the protomer B main chain in cyan.
 Insets show enlarged regions to indicate the presence or absence of heme and loop regions.
 Heme is shown in red and indicated by a red circle.